Yanguk/my-ncchad-custom/README.md

-this repository is version 2.5 config
+this repository is version 2 config

-I migrated to version 2.5 because
+`I migrated to version 2.5 because`

 # Example_config